 As a long-term vision which is subject to funding, the aim of this redevelopment is to future proof our region for sporting growth and recreational activities for generations to come.

-- Inform stakeholders of the outcomes of the business case and concept design work undertaken
+- Inform stakeholders of the outcomes of the Business Case and associated technical studies undertaken

-- Following the successful hosting of a mid-season NRL game in April 2019, Council announced intentions to investigate options to upgrade Marley Brown Oval.
-With the event quickly selling out, it became apparent that Gladstone has the potential to attract more than the current venue's 5,200-person capacity.
+Following the successful hosting of a mid-season NRL game in April 2018, Council announced intentions to investigate options to upgrade Marley Brown Oval.
+With the event quickly selling out, it became clear that Gladstone has the potential to attract more than the current venue's 5,200-person capacity.